API Status Get API Key

 }

-The API will never explicitly return a VoidMutationError, but its presence in the union means that if you include ... on MutationError in your query, your client will automatically receive the message for any new error types added later — without requiring any code changes.
+We'll never explicitly return a VoidMutationError, but its presence in the union means that if you include ... on MutationError in your query, your client will automatically receive the message for any new error types we add later - no code changes needed.

 ... on MutationError {